gegenyrichard/G_Captcha_admin_OC_2_3/README.md

 # Google reCAPTCHA admin area OC 2-3

-This mod allows to add Google reCAPTCHA to you admin login page.
+This mod allows to add Google reCAPTCHA admin login page.
 Opencart versions : 2.x - 3.x

 The real benefits of this mod: